tysonseang/bikesharing/README.md

 ![Trip Duration](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Trip%20Duration%20by%20Gender.png)

-Gender was also analyzed to gauge its impact on trip duration.
+Gender was also analyzed to determine its impact on trip duration.
 No significant differences were noted.

 ![Trip Duration by Gender](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Trip%20Duration.png)

-The busiest times of day coincided with morning and evening rush hours during the work week and between 10 AM - 7 PM on Saturdays.
+The busiest times of day coincide with morning and evening rush hours during the work week and between 10 AM - 7 PM on Saturdays.

 ![Trips per Weekday per Hour](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Trips%20per%20Weekday%20(per%20Hour).png)

-Gender was analyzed once again for its impact on popular trip times.
+Gender was analyzed again to determine its impact on popular trip times.
 Men and women followed similar usage patterns for trips by weekday per hour.

 ![Trips by Gender Weekday per Hour](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/Trips%20by%20Gender%20(Weekday%20per%20Hour).png)

-Lastly, the number of bike trips by gender for each hour of each day of the week was also analyzed across customer types.
+Lastly, the number of bike trips by gender for each hour of each day of the week was analyzed across customer types.
 Customers with an unknown gender are most frequenly riding on Saturdays and Sundays.
 Among days of the typical work week, male & female subcribers are least likely to take a bike trip on Wednesdays.

 ![User Trips by Gender by Weekday](https://github.com/tysonseang/bikesharing/blob/main/Story%20images/User%20Trips%20by%20Gender%20by%20Weekday.png)

 ## Summary

 Overall, citibike has a strong business that has provided more than 2 million rides during the time period analyzed.
 The business has a large subscription pool of users that covers more than 80% of its customer base, indicating long-term, repeat interest by its riders.
 Its customer base in largely male, and a majority of trips are under 30 minutes in length.
 Riders are also most likely to access the service during typical commuting hours during the workweek and throughout the day on Saturdays.

 Further analysis can be conducted on station locations and citibike's typical customers/subscribers.
 The following visualziations are suggested: